autoplot/documentation/javadoc/org/das2/qstream/filter/RenderTypeFilter.md

+# org.das2.qstream.filter.RenderTypeFilter

-# org.das2.qstream.filter.RenderTypeFilterDemonstrate how a node is added to a packet descriptor.
+Demonstrate how a node is added to a packet descriptor.

-RenderTypeFilter( )
+# RenderTypeFilter( )

 ***